 A Look Into The Crystal Ball

 Great things can happen when people work together.
 We all benefit from working for the common good.
 Most of all, it’s time to ask what we can do for our country, not what our country can do for us.
-Don’t fret by whom said these words, take note of the message.
-For it’s a message who’s time has come.
+Don’t fret about who said these words; take note of the message.
+For it’s a message whose time has come.

 But, what do I know?
-Heck, I thought it was Keith Richard on our $20 bill, not Andrew Jackson.
+Heck, I thought it was Keith Richards on our $20 bill, not Andrew Jackson.

 N.B.: This blogger is not a trained economist.
 This blog is more based more on my hopes to leave the world a better place than when I came into it.
-But that’s about as deep as it gets guys.
-So anyone who has thoughts on this subject, trained or otherwise I’d enjoy reading them.
+But that’s about as deep as it gets, guys.
+So anyone who has thoughts on this subject, trained or otherwise, I’d enjoy hearing them.